slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 ```

 ## Decrypter Code
-The shellcode decrypter code is as follows:
+The shellcode decrypter/loader code is as follows:

 ```python
 # Filename: shellcode_decrypter.py